 Variations & substitutions

-- Spiced: instead of the lemon zest, add spice such as ground cardamom or cinnamon.
+- Spiced: instead of the lemon zest, add a spice like ground cardamom or cinnamon.

-- Liquor: add a tablespoon or two of an orange liqueur like Grand Marnier or Cointreau, or maybe Frangelico (hazelnut liqueur).
+- Liquor: add a tablespoon or two of an orange liqueur (Grand Marnier or Cointreau), or maybe Frangelico (hazelnut liqueur).

 - Almond: use ½ teaspoon of pure almond extract instead of the lemon zest and a tablespoon of Amaretto for a deep flavor.